Skip to main content

 Employer Responsibility Under FELA

-Congress enacted FELA for the protection of railroad workers in 1908.
 FELA created a system where injured workers could get compensation for their injuries.
 It also provided railroad companies and employers with uniform liability standards.
 FELA requires that railroads provide their workers with a reasonably safe work environment.

-What is FELA?
+What Is FELA?

-The Federal Employers Liability Act (FELA) is a special federal law made to protect railroad workers.
+The Federal Employers’ Liability Act (FELA) is a special federal law made to protect railroad workers.
 FELA covers their injury claims if a railroad worker gets hurt on the job.
-It's different than regular workers' compensation laws.
+It’s different than regular workers’ compensation laws.
 These laws cover state workers in other industries.

-One key point about FELA is that it focuses on the railroad's negligence or carelessness.
-If a railroad employer doesn't follow safety rules and a worker gets hurt, that's negligence.
-For FELA cases, proving the employer's negligence is a critical step.
-This is where FELA lawyers can be really helpful.
-They can give injured railroad workers the legal advice they need.
+One key point about FELA is that it focuses on the railroad’s negligence or carelessness.
+If a railroad employer doesn’t follow safety rules and a worker gets hurt, that constitutes negligence.

-Unlike in a workers' compensation claim, under FELA, the injured employee carries the "burden of proof."
-This means that the worker or their loved one has to show that the railroad employer did something wrong, which led to workplace injury.
-FELA lawyers can help with this, too.
-They know how to gather the right evidence and present a strong case in federal court.
+Unlike in a workers’ compensation claim, the injured employee carries the “burden of proof” in a FELA case.
+This means that the worker or their loved one must show that the railroad employer did something wrong that led to workplace injury.

 When a worker gets hurt, FELA cases can cover many different expenses.
-They can help with medical bills personal injury costs, and even compensate for lost wages if the worker can't do their job anymore.
-In unfortunate cases where a worker has died from a job injury, FELA can also help the family with a wrongful death claim.
+They can help with medical bills, personal injury costs, and even compensate for lost wages if the worker cannot work due to their injury.

-Employer Responsibilities Under FELA
+Employer Duties Under FELA

 • Ensuring a safe work environment.
 Employers must take all reasonable steps to make the workplace free of hazards and unsafe conditions.
 This might mean keeping up with the maintenance of equipment and tools and the use of adequate safety devices.